-The Teradata Used Equipment program collects all trade-in systems and systems returned to our leasing partner, GE Capital.
+The Teradata Used Equipment program collects all tradein systems and systems returned to our leasing partner, GE Capital.
 These systems are then recycled in one of four ways:

-Systems are disassembled and reused as spare parts to service the installed base of systems around the world.
-This helps minimize the amount of new products purchased over the service life of our products.

-- > Systems are reconfigured and sold for customer use.
+- Systems are disassembled and reused as spare parts to service the installed base of systems around the world.
+This helps minimize the amount of new products purchased over the service life of our products. - Systems are reconfigured and sold for customer use.
 This allows customers to: - upgrade discontinued platforms with the same generation of equipment - purchase larger upgrades to meet growth requirements - purchase systems as test and development platforms

 All systems to be resold go through rigorous testing to ensure they are stable and meet the same standards as new equipment.
-The refurbishment effort includes reconfiguring the system and updating firmware, wiping data from the drives, replacing UPS batteries, and stress-testing the system for several days.
+The refurbishment effort includes reconfiguring the system and updating firmware, wiping data from the drives, replacing batteries, and stress-testing the system for several days.

 - Systems are reconfigured and redeployed internally for enhanced R&D and lab systems.
-This sustains the life of the systems, keeps our labs updated, and lowers our capital costs. - > Systems beyond their economic and functional life are recycled.
+This sustains the life of the systems, keeps our labs updated, and lowers our capital costs. - Systems beyond their economic and functional life are recycled.

-Over the last nine years, Teradata has reused more than 2600 nodes and 11.5 petabytes of disks in 42 different countries.
-This is an increase of 13% in node recycling.
+Over the last nine years, Teradata has reused more than 3000 nodes and 16.2 petabytes of disks in 42 different countries.
 The units are often shipped in recycled crates and boxes reclaimed from new hardware shipments.